luminescent/localstack-reverse-proxy/readme.md

 # Troubleshooting

-## My lambda container says network `localstackreverseproxy_lntk` does not exist.
+### My lambda container says network `localstackreverseproxy_lntk` does not exist.

 That usually means that the folder where your compose file is isn't called `localstack-reverse-proxy`.
 By default, docker-compose will create a network which is name as `FolderNameWithoutSpecialChars_MyNetworkNameFromCompose`.
 Our network is called `ntlk`, but Docker creates is as `localstackreverseproxy_lntk`.
 You will need to change `localstack_main`'s environment variable, from the compose file, to the value that matches your configuration: `LAMBDA_DOCKER_NETWORK=yourfoldername_lntk`

-## Running the lambda gives me SSL validation failed
+### Running the lambda gives me SSL validation failed

 A few things.
 Make sure that you have included the CA root cert in your lambda, and that the AWS_CA_BUNDLE environment variable is set correctly.
 Redo step 4.
 Make sure your endpoint has been added as an alias, and also that the certificate signing request has covered your alias.

-## Invalid token when connecting to an AWS service
+### Invalid token when connecting to an AWS service

-This means your endpoint is not configured.
+This means the Amazon AWS endpoint you are connecting to is not configured.
 You will need to follow the steps from How do I add an extra service.

+### How do I find out which Amazon endpoint is `boto3` using under the hood?

+Disable your network access and invoke your lambda again.
+It will tell you the URL it's trying to hit, and you can then add it to the list of supported services as per the guide.